No win no fee* compensation claim

 Amputation of big toe: In the region of £23,800

-The Injury Compensation Calculator refers to the Guidelines for the Assessment of General Damages in Personal Injury Cases, Thirteenth Edition by the Judicial College.
+The Injury Compensation Calculator refers to the Guidelines for the Assessment of General Damages in Personal Injury Cases, 14th Edition by the Judicial College.
 The general and special damages you receive will ultimately be calculated according to the circumstances of your case.
 General damages compensation awards vary according to the severity of injury and how quickly you recover.

 The Compensation Claim Report calculation includes the 10% uplift in general damages in line with the Jackson reforms recommendation for claims funded by a conditional fee agreement (CFA).
 Cases initiated before 1st April 2013 may receive 10% less in general damages than indicated in the calculator.